Ferrari 735 LM: Specifications

-The front suspension was independent with unequal-length wishbones.
-Coil springs with hydraulic shock absorbers were also mounted at the front.
-Suspension at the rear consisted of a De Dion axle with twin arms and transverse leaf spring helped by hydraulic shock absorbers.
-The cars were still not upgraded to, available at that time, disc brakes and used drums instead.
+The front suspension was independent with unequal-length wishbones, with coil springs and hydraulic shock absorbers.
+Suspension at the rear consisted of a De Dion axle with twin arms and a transverse leaf spring with hydraulic shock absorbers.
+The car continued to use drum brakes.

 Racing

 The first example of the 735 LM series raced in the 1955 Mille Miglia among smaller capacity 376 S and Monza siblings.
-Eugenio Castellotti entered the race as a privateer, but had to retire due to an engine problems.
+Eugenio Castellotti entered the race as a privateer, but had to retire due to an engine problem.